"Hi, Everybody, and a Very Pleasant Good Evening to You, Wherever You May Be"

 He was not related to most Dodger fans; but through his unique persona, his stories, and the multiple hours you spent listening to him each day, he was much more than baseball—he was family; you may have never met him, but he was one of those people that you didn't have to have met, to know him, it's like you've known him for years.

 He was a storyteller.
-He was impartial while calling games—despite Scully being the voice of the Dodgers for 67 years, he broadcasted with excitement whether the Dodgers were winning or their opponent was winning.
-Whether the Dodgers made an outstanding play or their opponent did, no baseball fan has anything negative to say about Vin Scully because of his impartial calling.
+He was impartial while calling games, despite Scully being the voice of the Dodgers for 67 years, never outright rooting for the team he broadcast for, unlike most commentators.
 Vin was the "soundtrack of summer" for decades.
 He was bigger than baseball.

 Vin was a friend of the game.
 He was a friend of the fans.
 In his poetic voice, before every game, he would open up his broadcast with one line: "Hi Everybody, and a Very Pleasant Good (Afternoon/Evening) to You, Wherever You May Be."
-Before the game, he would say the iconic line that Dodger fans still use and is said before every game at Dodger Stadium, which gives Dodger fans goosebumps, whenever it's said: "It's Time for Dodger Baseball!".
+Before every Dodgers home game, someone says Scully’s line, 'It's Time for Dodger Baseball!'
+The team has made its acronym (ITFDB) a significant part of their identity; they place it on the bottom corner of their alternate uniforms and often post it as a hashtag on their social media channels before every game.
 Besides his most iconic calls, these two sayings by Vin cemented Vin into the everlasting minds of Dodgers fans, spreading across generations.
-No broadcaster will ever be like Vin again; his art form is hard to copy and insulting even to try and emulate.
-When baseball fans go back and listen to his iconic calls or even hear his voice, they get the chills.
+No broadcaster will ever be like Vin again.
+His art form is challenging to copy and insulting to emulate.
+His voice brought shivers down the spines of baseball fans everywhere.
+Vin Scully was the embodiment of a storyteller.

 Before calling his final game, Scully gave Dodgers fans a heartfelt message.
-A message that when I just read the words of, I can hear his voice through the words on a screen.
+A message that when I just read the words, I can hear his voice through the words on the screen.
 "But you know what — there will be a new day and eventually a new year.
 And when the upcoming winter gives way to spring, rest assured it will be time for Dodger baseball."